Chemistry Baby Names: 135 Geeky Chemistry Related Names and Their Origins

 Also, a big thanks to Wikipedia.
 In particular, their page on Women in Chemistry was a wonderful resource (source)!

 - Were over 130 chemistry baby names not enough?
-Discover over 50 baby names from Dr. Who!
+Check out my list of 153+ science-themed baby names!

 - Or a bunch of nerdy baby names from a wide variety of sources!